Skip to main content

 • atmosphere

-The game's atmosphere is widely praised for its breathtaking 2D and 3D art, complemented by impressive worldbuilding, music, and character designs.
-However, some players feel that while the atmosphere is well-crafted, it lacks opportunities to fully engage with their abilities within that environment.
+The game's atmosphere is praised for its breathtaking worldbuilding, enhanced by a unique blend of 2D and 3D artwork, music, and character designs.
+However, some players feel that while the atmosphere is well-crafted, it lacks opportunities for meaningful interaction with the environment.

 • “I loved the 2D + 3D aspect of the game, and the atmospheres were breathtaking.”